 Rev. Drew Kennedy

-Our Pulpit Guest and longtime friend of UCN, The Reverend Drew Kennedy, will invite us to think about how we ought to live our lives in light of the fact that life is precious and that all of us, one day, must die.
-Centering on an amazing and poignant story of a woman at a … Continued
+Our Pulpit Guest and longtime friend of UCN, The Reverend Drew Kennedy, will invite us to think about how we ought to live our lives in light of the fact that life is precious and that all of us, one day, must die. … read more.

 Reverend Drew Kennedy, will weave together two closely intertwined concepts, namely, the inevitability of change and the importance of seeking to be ever more fully present to our singularly wild and precious lives.

-Having explored both Eastern and Western views of God, including deism, pantheism, transcendentalism, and Nirvana, along with some non-theistic views such as atheism, existentialism, and a provocative Buddhist concept called Sunyata, this Sunday we will begin to wrap up our “What Do You Believe?” series with an appreciative consideration of agnosticism and humanism – both … Continued
+Having explored both Eastern and Western views of God, including deism, pantheism, transcendentalism, and Nirvana, along with some non-theistic views such as atheism, existentialism, and a provocative Buddhist concept called Sunyata, this Sunday we will begin to wrap up our “What … read more.

 Join us and bring your extended family as we celebrate one of the simplest, yet most beautiful services of the year.
 The Reverend Drew Kennedy, Minister Emeritus of the First Unitarian Society of Milwaukee, will lead the service.
-There will be special holiday music, carols, readings, a Christmas story, and candles for all those old … Continued
+There will be special holiday music, carols, … read more.

 Please join us in our ongoing monthly “What Do You Believe?” sermon series.
 The Rev. Drew Kennedy writes: “As we enter the challenging world of the atheists and existentialists, the latter certainly includes Sartre, Heidegger and Kierkegaard, and sometimes includes Nietzsche, Dostoevsky, and Camus.